 Vaccinations- Most of the viral diseases that threaten the health (and even the life) of our pets are preventable, with proper and timely immunizations.
 In dogs, parvo and distemper are the contagious diseases we see most often.
 Feline Leukemia, FIV, distemper, and upper respiratory viruses affect cats.
 Horses can contract Encephalomyelitis and West Nile viruses, tetanus, and more.
 Rabies affects most warm blooded animals, and is 100% fatal.

-All these diseases are preventable, with proper vaccinations.
-We will tailor your pet's vaccination program according to its needs, risk factors, age, and past vaccination history.
+All these diseases are preventable with proper vaccinations.
+We will tailor your pet's vaccination program according to its needs, risk factors, age, and history.

 Parasite control-Our pets are plagued with a variety of parasites, both internal and external, that annoy, cause illness, or even death.
-Heartworm, flea and tick prevention in cats and dogs is much easier, safer, and less costly than treating disease.
-Proper diagnosis and treatment of internal parasites will make your pet's life sooo much better, and prevent human exposure as well.
+Heartworm, flea and tick prevention in cats and dogs is much easier, safer, and less costly than ever.
+Proper diagnosis and treatment of internal parasites will make your pet's life sooo much better and prevent human exposure as well.

-Routine Blood Work- Our furry friends age much more quickly than we do.
-Even with a comprehensive examination, we are unable to see what is going on internally.
-To get a more complete picture of your pet's overall health, we recommend well-patient blood work.
-We can catch early signs of medical conditions (such as diabetes, liver or kidney disease) that may not be obvious in an exam.
-When caught early, many conditions can be managed or cured much easier than if they are allowed to progress to the point of illness.
-If the blood work is normal, you have peace of mind and we have a baseline to refer to later, should your pet become sick.
+Routine Blood Work- Our furry friends age much faster than we do.
+Well-patient bloodwork gives us a more comprehensive view of your pet's health and is part of a good physical exam.
+We can catch early signs of medical conditions that may not be obvious on the outside.
+Many conditions can be managed or cured much more easily if caught early.
+When bloodwork is normal, you have peace of mind and we have a baseline for future reference.

 Safe environment- Pets are just like toddlers, and need to be protected from harm just like a toddler does.
 It's best to keep your furry friend indoors as much as you are able.
-If you can't do that all the time, a fenced yard for your dog is essential to keep him safe.
-Injuries from other animals and cars are common occurrences in dogs that roam.
+If you can't do that all the time, a fenced yard for your dog is essential to keep him safe from injuries from other animals and cars.
 Shelter from the elements is also required.
 Keep the Toddler Principle in mind when checking your home for hazards as well, and keep dangerous things out of their reach.